Tutorial

 png(plotfilename)

-# Upload the plot as an artifact associated with the MLFlow experiment's run
+# TODO: Upload the plot as an artifact when logartifact function is implemented

 # complete the experiment